A movement, not a religion. An idea, not a label. A lifestyle, not a sect.

 The 9 Guidelines of Jesism

 The naming etymology is similar to the construction of the term Buddhism, which is based around the teachings and example of the Buddha, and is pronounced Bood-ism.
 And like Buddhism, it can be applied as an over-arching philosophy, practice, and path that can be integrated into one’s existing institution or community.
-It has a range of supporters, from dogmatic to non-dogmatic, and from those focused on a historical figure to those who view the enduring message within a mythical context, or “cosmic Christ” as some say.
-Jesism is a fresh paradigm for how we can understand and follow Jesus if that is something we wish to do.
+One can refer to themselves a Jesist, a Jesist Christian, a Christian, or whatever one wishes.
+It has a range of supporters, from dogmatic to non-dogmatic, and from those focused on a historical Jesus to those who view the enduring message within a mythical context, or “cosmic Christ” as some say.
+It is a fresh paradigm for how we can understand and follow Jesus if that is something we wish to do.

 It also acknowledges that we really don’t need another “ism” in the world, and that there are plenty of good examples to follow, but it exists as a paradigm shift, or a pun of sorts, for those who may have a connection with Jesus.
 If your initial reaction is to think that you don’t want another label, sect, or ism, see the response to Question 4 here.
 Below are the 9 “guidelines.”

 1) The core of Jesism, both theologically and socially, revolves around the responses of Jesus when his followers asked him their biggest questions; such as “what is the greatest commandment,” and Jesus responded with “Love God, and Love others as you would want to be loved” (Matthew 22:36-40).
 Similarly, during his ministry Jesus articulated only one new commandment, when during the last supper he told his followers: “a new commandment I give to you, love others as I have loved you” (John 13:34).
 Therefore, love of our creator, and compassion for others, ourselves, and all of creation is the core and primary tenet of Jesism.